ksdavidc/digitalgardenforJrCoders/src/site/notes/Project Prep/2023 Gale/Crosswinds Tutorial.md

 You've come a long way.

-[^1]: here's a hint: the current player is different.
+[^1]: Here's a hint: the current player is different.